AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

   "message":"Scope mismatch"
 }
 ```
->Ensure that there is a `securityDefinitions` defined with type `oauth2`.
-You can use any authorization provider by providing a `authorizationUrl`, however if left empty, the IMS token validation URL will be used as default.

-After publishing the Swagger file, you can use this endpoint to call the action `your-namespaces/default/my-require-validation-web-action` as follows:
+After publishing the Swagger file, this endpoint `your-namespaces/default/my-require-validation-web-action` can be used to call the action:
 ```bash
 curl -i -H "Authorization: Bearer <ims_access_token>" https://guest.adobeioruntime.net/api/v2/ims-validation-endpoint
 ```

-You can also enable `client_id` validation by adding `clientIds` to the security object, like this:
+`client_id` validation can be enabled by adding `x-client-ids` with a list of clients that are allowed to invoke the action.
+The clientId list has to be added to the `security definition` object in the Swagger.
+Also make sure to add the security definition key to the method `security` object, otherwise the validation won't be enabled for that method:
 ```json
 {
     "basePath": "/v2",